Skip to Main Content

 • Click 'Copy to clipboard'.

-• If you want to add a link to a reading list section in Moodle, it is best to use the 'Link from the course to here' option following the instructions below.
+• If you want to add a link to a reading list section in Moodle, follow the instructions below.

-If your Library List is very long and your Moodle unit organised in topics/weeks, you might want to break down your list in sections that will replicate the different topics/weeks of your unit.
+There may be occasions where you want to link to a Library List section or individual item directly from your Moodle page.
+For example, if your Library List is very long and your Moodle unit organised in topics/weeks, you might want to break down your list in sections that will replicate the different topics/weeks of your unit.
 You may then want to have a ‘required reading’ link from each of your Moodle sections, linking to individual sections of the reading list.
 A link to a section has the benefit of only opening up the relevant section and collapsing all the other ones.
-Here is how to create a link to a specific section.
+Alternatively, you may wish to link directly to an item that is on your list that is a priority for students to read that week.

 • Select where you want to add the link to your section.

-• Give your link a name, e.g. ‘Library List: section title’.
+• Give your link a name, e.g. ‘Library List: Topic 5’ or if you are linking to a text, copy in the title here.

 • Under ‘Preconfigured tool’, select ‘Library Lists’.

-• Scroll down and click on ‘Save and return to course’.
+• Scroll down to the bottom of the page and click on ‘Save and return to course’.